NIGHT PREVIEW AT THE MUSEUM

 “A VERSATILE YET UNCONVENTIONAL GALLERY SPACE THAT WELCOME COLLABORATIONS BETWEEN ARTISTS AND CURATORS OF ALL BACKGROUNDS

-VINTAGE ENAMEL SIGNS
+VINTAGE ENAMEL ADVERTISING SIGNS

 Enamel signs emerged in the mid-1800s as a form of advertisement for food, household items, petrol and a variety of services in the United Kingdom.
 Signs were constructed out of vitreous enamel, involving a process where coloured glass was fused to iron plates.
 Enamel signs were often displayed outdoors, using catchy slogans and vivid colours to attract customers; this led them to be known as “street jewellery”.
 Stores in the 1800s were often highly specialised, and relied heavily on enamel signs to not just inform shoppers about specific products for purchase, but also to act as an effective branding tool to set their wares apart from similar products.
 Due to advancements in printing in the 20th century, enamel signs were gradually replaced by cheaper advertising hoardings, and virtually disappeared by the 1950s.